Does Term Life Insurance Have a Cash Value?

 The 7702 Life Insurance

-Life insurance plans with cash value are often referred to as the life insurance 7702.
-This implies that they are complying with tax law section 7702.
+Life insurance plans with cash value are often referred to as life insurance 7702.
+This implies that they comply with tax law section 7702.
 There are several financial incentives to life insurance plans, such as the death bonus charged to recipients being exempt from income tax.
 Team 7702 was developed to regulate what could be called a life insurance scheme to ensure that the same tax incentives were not reaped from other investments.

 Pay Premiums with the Cash Value